 c. whether the vulnerabilities apply to other vehicle types with regard to emissions.

-Without prejudice to requirements of Chapter XI of Regulation (EU) 2018/858 or equivalent provisions in other Contracting Parties, the manufacturer shall, within a period agreed with the market surveillance authority, propose a technical solution to the market surveillance authority to increase the resistance of the vehicle against attacks, either by effectively mitigating the exploitation of the vulnerability or by implementing methods to detect the attack and initiate an appropriate response, along with a plan to implement this technical solution.
-The market surveillance authority shall evaluate the technical solution and accompanying implementation plan and request modifications where appropriate.
+Without prejudice to requirements of Chapter XI of Regulation (EU) 2018/858 or equivalent provisions in another Contracting Party, the manufacturer shall, within a period agreed with the Contracting Party authority, propose a technical solution to the Contracting Party authority to increase the resistance of the vehicle against attacks, either by effectively mitigating the exploitation of the vulnerability or by implementing methods to detect the attack and initiate an appropriate response, along with a plan to implement this technical solution.
+The Contracting Party authority shall evaluate the technical solution and accompanying implementation plan and request modifications where appropriate.

-When the technical solution and implementation plan are accepted by the market surveillance authority, the manufacturer shall proceed with the implementation of the technical solution as agreed with the market surveillance authority.
+When the technical solution and implementation plan are accepted by the Contracting Party authority, the manufacturer shall proceed with the implementation of the technical solution as agreed with the Contracting Party authority.

-When the technical solution and implementation plan fail to satisfy the market surveillance authority, the outcome shall be considered a ‘fail’.
+When the technical solution and implementation plan fail to satisfy the Contracting Party authority, the outcome shall be considered a ‘fail’.

 The results of the investigation of attacks with a ‘follow-up’ outcome shall be brought to the attention of to the EU Forum for Exchange of Information on Enforcement or similar entity in a Contracting Party.